julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 }
 ```

 However, even JMESPath has its limitations.
-For example, it cannot map items in a list without explicitly knowing the item index.
+For example, it cannot map objects in a list without explicitly knowing the item index.
 And we might know a source attribute contains a list and
 we want to map all list items in the same way but we don't know in advance how many there will be.
 To address this problem we are defining a convention which the mapping specification adheres
 to.
 If the value of an attribute is a list, the first item in the list will contain only the JMESPath expression for the source list.
 The second item will contain the mapping for each list item.
 In this case, the list item mapping is only relative to itself so you cannot map attributes from other parts of the data here.
 Here's the modified mapping file with the list mapping: